-The rotary control and button cells in wild assignment areas can be assigned to many controls including input, output, equaliser, dynamics, auxes, pan, group and monitor levels.
+The rotary control and button cells in wild assignment areas can be assigned to many controls including input, output, equaliser, dynamics, auxs, pan, group and monitor levels.
+For a full list of assignable controls see "Wildable Controls" on page 47.